swagindustries/Melodiia/docs/getting-started.md

     controller: 'melodiia.documentation'
 ```

 ⚠️ The render of the documentation cannot work without Twig.
-Be sure twig is installed.
+Be sure Twig is installed.

 Step 5: do what you want
 ------------------------